<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=905697862838810&amp;ev=PageView&amp;noscript=1">

 • Does my organization look to outside assistance when selecting and evaluating retirement plan investment options?

-Plan sponsors can make a better case for receiving more favorable coverage terms and rates if they can show, for example, that they conduct quarterly investment performance reviews, regularly request RFPs to make sure plan fees and services are aligned with market conditions, and plainly disclose plan fees.
+Plan sponsors can make a better case for receiving more favorable coverage terms and rates if they can show that they are taking the necessary steps to ensure the best interests of their plan participants.
+For example, they could prove this impetus by showcasing how they conduct quarterly investment performance reviews, regularly request RFPs to make sure plan fees and services are aligned with market conditions, or plainly disclose plan fees.

 Minimizing Fiduciary Risk for Your Organization